 |Destination||Scheduled airline||Low-cost airline*|

-*Please note, there are certain peak travel dates during school holidays where we would recommend a contingency of £150-250 for a trip to Iceland with a low-cost airline.
+*Please note, Please note, there are certain peak travel dates during school holidays where we would recommend a contingency £100 higher than listed if travelling with a low-cost airline.
 In general, flight prices will be higher during school holidays, so please do allow for this when thinking about your travel dates and how much contingency you need to add to your advertised trip price.
 Please do speak to your travel specialist for further insight and advice.

 Be ready for release date